amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

-This investigation of the aggregating suffixes, `uṁ` in Old Kannada and `ū` in Modern Kannada, not only shows that these aggregating suffixes are originally derived from the presentative pronominal root `um̐`/`ũ`, but also clarifies the variation in the aggregating processes between Old and Modern Kannada in the accusative case, the lack of such variation in the other cases.
+This investigation of the aggregating suffixes, `uṁ` in Old Kannada and `ū` in Modern Kannada, not only shows that these aggregating suffixes are originally derived from the presentative pronominal root `um̐`/`ũ`, but also clarifies the variation in the aggregating processes between Old and Modern Kannada in the accusative case and the lack of such variation in the other cases.
 This gives a glimpse of the depth of the semantics of the pronominal roots and the wide-ranging breadth of use Dravidian languages have put them into.

 ### Indo-European Languages